-If you decide you no longer want your name on the ballot, you must sibmit a signed withdrawal form to the office where you filed by the end of business on the Monday immediately following Candidate Filing Week (May 22).
+If you decide you no longer want your name on the ballot, you must submit a signed withdrawal form to the office where you filed by 5:00pm on the Monday immediately following Candidate Filing Week (May 12).
 The candidate withdrawal form is available below and at sos.wa.gov/elections.